The New Daughter: Plot

-While John is away, Mrs. Amworth is locked out of the house, and animal growls are heard approaching.
-Sam hides in his room as he hears the babysitter's cries for help.

-John arrives home, comforts a frightened Sam, and rushes to Louisa to ask what happened to the babysitter.
-She says she does not know.
+While John is away, Mrs. Amworth is locked out of the house, and growls are heard approaching.
+Sam hides in his room as he hears her cries for help.
+John arrives home, comforts Sam, and asks Louisa what happened to the babysitter.
+Louisa says she does not know.
 After reporting the babysitter's disappearance to police, John takes an ill Louisa to bed.
-She tearfully asks if he's going to leave her as her mother did.
-He tells her he never will.

-That night, John dreams of a doorway on top of the burial mound and Louisa transforming into a creature who announces "I'm your new daughter".

-The next day he finds a nest in Louisa's closet similar to the one at Roger's house.
-John calls a contractor to destroy the mound that day.
-Professor White, having called back to ask about the mound, suddenly arrives and pleads with John to wait.
-He tells John of an ancient civilization who worshiped the burial mounds, believing them to be the homes of ancient Gods, or "mound-walkers".
+That night, John dreams of a doorway on top of the mound and Louisa transforming into a creature.
+The next day he finds a nest in Louisa's closet.
+John calls a contractor to destroy the mound.
+Professor White, having called back to ask about the mound, arrives and pleads with John to wait.
+He mentions an ancient civilization who worshiped the burial mounds, believing them to be the homes of Gods, or "mound-walkers".

-He mentions a ritual exchange of gifts — including small straw dolls, as John had found — and the mound-walkers' search for a young girl with whom to mate and give birth to a new generation of deities to reclaim the earth.

-Horrified by this, John instructs the bulldozer to start.
+He talks of a ritual exchange of gifts — including straw dolls — and the mound-walkers' search for a girl with whom to mate and bear a new generation of deities to reclaim the earth.
+Horrified, John instructs the bulldozer to start.
 When it digs into the mound, the body of Mrs. Amworth is uncovered.
-Louisa, meanwhile, in the schoolyard, is scraping the ground with her fingers.
 John is taken to the police station for questioning while Cassandra looks after the kids.

-That night, as officer Ed Lowry (Erik Palladino) drives John home, they are attacked and Lowry is dragged from the patrol car by a creature.
+That night, as officer Ed Lowry drives John home, they are attacked and Lowry is dragged from the patrol car by a creature.
 John continues home, discovering it in disarray and finding Cassandra with her throat slit.
 She dies while motioning toward Louisa standing in the doorway.
 John gathers the children to leave, but Louisa refuses.
 Mound-walkers begin attacking the house, and John kills three.
 After the attack, Louisa is missing.
 Her screams can be heard coming from the mound.
-John leaves Sam in his room, tells him to wait for the police, and tells him "be a big boy".
+John leaves Sam in his room, telling him to wait for the police.
+In the mound, John finds a tunnel.

-John goes to the mound to rescue Louisa and finds a tunnel leading into it.
 He pierces a can of gasoline, sets explosives left from the postponed demolition by the tunnel entrance, sparks a flare for light and crawls inside.
 Louisa is found unconscious and covered in mud.
-As he carries her out, angered creatures howl and give chase.
-Meanwhile, Sam has exited the house, clutching a framed family portrait and looking into the dark toward sounds coming from the mound.
+As he carries her out, creatures howl and give chase.
+Meanwhile, Sam exits the house.